pauloavelar/go-tlv/README.md

 # Visual representation of a repeated tag in an object-like payload
 message:
   - object:
       - repeated_tag: a  # this will be a node
       - repeated_tag: b  # this will be another node
 ```

 ### The decoder supports multiple root level messages

-After reading a TLV-encoded message from a byte-array, when using `tlv.DecodeBytes([]byte)` the parser
+After reading a TLV-encoded message from a byte-array, when using `tlv.DecodeAll([]byte)` the parser
 will continue reading the array until it reaches the end.
 The returned structure will have **all the
 nodes** found in the payload.